pretalx/pretalx-docker/README.md

 Feel free to adapt these examples to your liking.
 E.g. you may need to copy and paste the adaptations into the single manifest, e.g. to run without `-f` modifiers, or have the main file called `docker-compose.yml` for the ancient version of `docker-compose`.

-### Local development of the Container image and the Compose manifest
+### Local building of the Container image and the Compose manifest

 These were the commands frequently used to develop this Compose manifest: